kobebuckley/EcoKeji/DDW.md

      3. Choose the Python interpreter from your virtual environment (e.g., `.venv/bin/python`).
      Now the error should be resolved.

+# to be formatted correctly later

+  3. `django-admin startproject backend_sustainiq`

 ## Environment Setup

 - Users need to set up their own environment variables for AWS credentials and other configurations.